trev155/ActIsRight/README.md

 ## Notes

 ## TODO
-- Dice Panel - basic design, roll button that appears on state change
-- Info Panel - instructions, start game button, end game button, guess button that appears on state change
 - CSS - create a class(es) "center-horizontally" and "center-vertically"
 - refactor components into folders for each individual game

+- if game has started - render the "end game", do not render start game
+- if game has not started - render the start game, do not render end game

+- if game has started and roll phase, render roll button only
+- if game has started and guess phase, render lower and higher buttons